abdoufermat5/unix-and-linux-sysadmin-notes/web-hosting/readme.md

 The event `MPM` included in newer releases of Apache uses a similar architecture, but for high-volule and performance-sensitive sites, NGINX is generally considered superior.

 When running NGINX, you can expect to see a master process and one or more worker processes.
 The master process is responsible for reading the configuration file, binding to network ports, and starting worker processes.
-Workers do the actual work of handling connections and requests.
+Workers do theo actual work of handling connections and requests.
 Some config use additional processes for caching, logging, and other tasks.
 As in Apache, the master process runs as root so it can bind to privileged ports (below 1024).

+### Configuring NGINX

 ![nginx-conf-details-platform](./data/nginx-conf-details-platform.png)